John of Cappadocia: Biography

 The sting of the transaction still remained; they had now to efface from the diptychs the names of five patriarchs - patriarch Acacius of Constantinople, patriarch Fravitta of Constantinople, patriarch Euphemius of Constantinople, patriarch Macedonius II of Constantinople, and patriarch Timothy I of Constantinople - and two emperors - Zeno and Anastasius I. All the bishops at Constantinople gave their consent in writing; so did all the abbots, after some discussion.
 On Easter Day the pacification was promulgated.
 The court and people, equally enthusiastic, surged into Saint Sophia.
-The vaults resounded with acclamations in praise of God, the emperor, Saint Peter, and the Pope of Rome.
+The vaults resounded with acclamations in praise of God, the emperor, Saint Peter, and the Pope of Rome [Bishop of Rome].
 Opponents, who had prophesied sedition and tumult, were signally disappointed.
 Never within memory had so vast a number communicated.
 The emperor sent an account of the proceedings throughout the provinces and the ambassadors forwarded their report to Rome, saying that there only remained the negotiations with the Patriarch of Antioch.
 John wrote to Pope Hormisdas to congratulate him on the great work, and to offer him the credit of its success.
 Soon after, on 19 January 520, John died.